parku/docs/api/settings.md

 Each additional field uses its name as a key to a dictionary containing the field `label`.
 `label` contains the translated name of the field.
+The translation of the label is determined by the language of user who is identified by the provided user token.

 ## Enable or disable notification